IIlTryAnythingOnce/GFW-ladder/README.md

     systemctl stop firewalld && systemctl disable firewalld (or not)

     v2ray ssqr (for ss)
+    v2ray url (for v2ray)

 5、configuration in pc or mobile

-  add configuration in VPC and v2ray
+  add configuration from VPC and v2ray

 6、to find our way